 May, Oh My!
 How rich and luxuriant you are.
 I want to bathe in your greenness, shower beneath your blossom and dream in your flowery meadows.

-I always say that if a garden does not look lovely in May, then there’s a problem.
-Fresh, new growth, unsullied by drought and dust, covers a multitude of sins.
+I always think that if a garden does not look lovely in May, then there’s a problem.
+Fresh, new growth, unsullied by drought, dust and pests, covers a multitude of sins.
 Of course, all is not lost if you can see room for improvement - May is a month rich with opportunity and possibility.
-National Gardening Week runs from May 1st to 7th and this year the RHS is encouraging us all to create our own coronation container to celebrate His Majesty King Charles III and his love of horticulture.

 Although I absolutely love my garden in May, time spent in the countryside takes some beating.
-Hedgerows will soon be quilted with May blossom (hawthorn - Crataegus monogyna) and frothing with cow parsley (Anthriscus sylvestris).
-If you want to grow something similar in your garden, there’s still time to sow bishop’s flower (Ammi majus) for flowering in late summer - leave the seed heads to encourage goldfinches into the garden over winter.
-Woods, generally ancient ones, will be flooded with honey-scented bluebells (Hyacinthoides non-scripta) until a spreading canopy of bright green gently puts them back to sleep again.
+Hedgerows in the south are already quilted with May blossom (hawthorn - Crataegus monogyna) and frothing with cow parsley (Anthriscus sylvestris).
+If you want to grow something similar in your garden, there’s still time to sow bishop’s flower (Ammi majus) for late summer - leave the seed heads to encourage goldfinches into the garden over winter.
+Woods, generally ancient ones, will be awash with honey-scented bluebells (Hyacinthoides non-scripta) and wild garlic (Allium ursinum) until a spreading canopy of bright green gently puts them back to sleep again.
 Enjoy these precious moments as they’re over all too soon.

-In our gardens we can be enjoying a host of blooms, starting with tulips and cherry blossom and ending with wisteria, irises, peonies, foxgloves and roses.
+In our gardens we can be enjoying a host of blooms, starting with late tulips and crab apple blossom and ending with wisteria, irises, peonies, foxgloves and roses.
 May is a month of transformation, the bridge between spring and summer, so why not get outside and immerse yourself in it?

 May at a Glance